AI-Nayeem/website/README.md

 # Technologies used :
 * HTML, CSS, and a little bit Bootstrap
 * PHP and MySQL for backend

-# Before use :

-- truncate all the tables after importing them from the sql-files folder & edit the database name in dbh.php
-- create a "uploads" folder to store the uploaded images/posters of the movie/video.
-- create a "video-uploads" folder to store uploaded videos of the corresponding image.
-- enter 1st row of the table manually and transfer video and image to the respective folders.

 # Screenshots :